mahfujalarony/E-comarce-shop/Readme.md

 ##  Project Status

 **This project is currently in development phase.**
-The site is not live yet, but core features are being implemented.
+The site is not live yet, but core features are being implemented .

 ---